We begin the route to Sant Pere de Lligordà.

 At some unknown time in the 16th century, this house severed ties with the La Grassa abbey, it is known that in 1558 the Prior of Palera was a monk from Sant Esteve de Banyoles.
 In the 18th century it is recorded that the place was in bad condition and work had to be done, at the end of the same century it suffered the effects of occupation by the French army.
 From 1816, it became a dependent of Sant Pere de Besalú; the priory was kept as such until 1835.
 The church was restored during the second half of the 20th century,

 Following the yellow marks, we now head to Santa Maria de Palera, this section also coincides with the GR2, we reach it in 10 minutes.
+We found G107 crossroad

-Near the Sant Sepulcre de Palera monastery, we can find this small, 11th century temple, documented as a parish for the first time in 1085, in the consecration document of the monastery.
+The small, 11th century temple, documented as a parish for the first time in 1085, in the consecration document of the monastery.
 At the end of the 16th century, it lost the category of parish, becoming a subordinate of Sant Pere de Lligordà.

 It has a single nave with a barrel-vault roof reinforced with two transverse arches.
 The nave is finished with an undecorated apse, which has a splayed window and a splay in the centre.